betamethasone dipropionate, Diprolene; Diprolene AF; (Diprosone, Alphatrex have been discontinued)

 PRESCRIBED FOR: Betamethasone is used for the relief of itching and inflammation associated with a wide variety of skin conditions in patients 13 years of age or older.
 Examples include allergic dermatitis, atopic dermatitis, contact dermatitis, and plaque psoriasis.

-SIDE EFFECTS: The most commonly-noted side effects of betamethasone are burning at the area of application, itching, irritation, and dryness.
+SIDE EFFECTS: The most common side effects of betamethasone are:

 Report Problems to the Food and Drug Administration